Somaraju080102/Somaraju080102/README.md

 <h1 align="center">Hi 👋, I'm Naga Venkata Somaraju</h1>
 <h3 align="center">Full Stack Developer | Java Spring Boot & React</h3>

-I am a Full Stack Developer with expertise in React and Java Spring Boot.
-I specialize in creating web applications, building responsive UIs with React (Formik, Yup, Material-UI), and integrating APIs with Axios.
-On the backend, I develop RESTful APIs with Spring Boot and manage databases using PostgreSQL and Spring JPA.
-Proficient with Postman for API testing, I’m eager to contribute to dynamic projects and grow in challenging environments.
+I’m a Full Stack Developer skilled in React and Java Spring Boot, building responsive, user-friendly web applications.
+I work with tools like Formik, Yup, Material-UI, and Axios on the frontend, and develop RESTful APIs using Spring Boot, PostgreSQL, and Spring Data JPA on the backend.
+Comfortable with cloud deployment, I’ve deployed apps to Azure App Services, hosted databases on Azure PostgreSQL, and containerized applications using Docker.
+I also manage multi-service setups with Docker Compose, and use Postman for thorough API testing and debugging.

 <br>